Alexander Bingley: Naval career

 Bingley joined the Royal Navy as a cadet in 1918.

-Bingley served in the Second World War on the staff of the Commander-in-Chief, Home Fleet.
-He went on to captain the aircraft carrier HMS Slinger in 1943, of the aircraft carrier HMS Biter in 1944, and of the Mobile Naval Air Base HMS Nabaron in 1945.
+Bingley served in the Second World War on the staff of the commander-in-chief, Home Fleet.
+He went on to be captain of the aircraft carrier HMS Slinger in 1943, of the aircraft carrier HMS Biter in 1944, and of the Mobile Naval Air Base HMS Nabaron in 1945.

-After the war, Bingley was appointed Deputy Director of Air Warfare.
-He went on to be Chief of Staff to the Flag Officer (Air) and then Commander of the aircraft-carrier HMS Eagle in 1952.
-He was appointed Fifth Sea Lord and Deputy Chief of Naval Staff (Air) in 1954 and Flag Officer, Aircraft Carriers in 1958.
-He was made Commander-in-Chief, Mediterranean Fleet and NATO Commander Allied Forces Mediterranean in 1959 and then Commander-in-Chief, Portsmouth and Allied Commander-in-Chief, Channel in 1961; he retired in 1963.
+After the war, Bingley was appointed deputy director of air warfare.
+He went on to be chief of staff to the flag officer (air) and then commander of the aircraft carrier HMS Eagle in 1952.
+He was appointed Fifth Sea Lord and deputy chief of Naval Staff (Air) in 1954 and Flag Officer, Aircraft Carriers in 1958.
+He was made commander-in-chief, Mediterranean Fleet and NATO commander Allied Forces Mediterranean in 1959 and then Commander-in-Chief, Portsmouth and Allied Commander-in-Chief, Channel in 1961; he retired in 1963.